netroy/jsii/docs/specifications/1-tenets.md

   TypeScript cannot be expressed in some target languages).
   * When prohibiting an idiom, *jsii* strives to provide an error message that gives the user insight into why the pattern cannot be supported.
-* *jsii* guides (instead of forcing) library authors towards better APIs:
+* *jsii* does not force API design opinions on the developer:
   * Reserved names are limited to a minimum.
-  * Warn about patterns or names that are known to be awkward in other programming languages, instead of blocking them.
+  * TypeScript API design patterns that will not transpose well in other languages may cause a warning to be issued, but the developer is ultimately entitled to decide whether they want to take or leave the advice.
 * *jsii* uses idiomatic tools whenever possible:
   * Generated libraries can be easily published to the "standard" package repository for the language.